 - 1. Silence all phones and electronic devices before lectures, campus labs, simulation, and clinical begin. - 2.
 Raise their hands when appropriate during lecture and wait to be called on before speaking. - 3.
-Contribute personal comments and experience only when these pertain to the topic at hand. - 4.
+Contribute personal comments and experiences only when these pertain to the topic at hand. - 4.
 Refrain from personal conversations during lectures. - 5.
-Not use laptops for purposes that do not pertain to class. - 6.
+Not using laptops for purposes that do not pertain to class. - 6.
 Wait until it is declared appropriate by the instructor to gather their things for breaks and at the end of class. - 7.
 Avoid leaving the room in the middle of a lecture or exam. - 8.
-Refrain from activities that are disruptive to the learning of others. - 9.
-Not eat or drink in the classroom and computer labs.
+Refrain from activities that are disruptive to the learning of others.